Accommodation in Ireland

 - Purchase the complete Expat Arrivals Ireland Guide (PDF)

 Accommodation in Ireland varies depending on the city or county.
-Whether looking for a country home, a beach-side cottage or a modern city apartment, expats will find that there is generally something to suit every budget.
+Whether looking for a country home, a beachside cottage or a modern city apartment, expats have a range of accommodation types to look into.

 When looking for accommodation in Ireland, it is important to consider a property’s proximity to work, good schools and public transport, especially in the larger cities.
 Public schools in Ireland generally give priority to children in their catchment areas.
 Since places are often limited, parents should try to secure accommodation close to a school if they want to send their children there.